NoNameSubmission/NBLDPC_PIM/README.md

 ➡️ Full hardware implementation of NB-LDPC ECC algorithm.
 We tape out an RRAM-based PIM prototype chip monolithically integrated with the proposed NB-LDPC ECC algorithm.
 NB-LDPC decoder Verilog HDL implementation can be found in ``./NBLDPC_Verilog``.

+➡️ Code for Design Space Exploration can be found in the file ``DesignExp.py``.

 ## Quickstart